How Many Ml In 1.5 Tsp

 Historical Context of Teaspoons

 The concept of a "teaspoon" as a unit of measurement evolved organically.
-Initially, it referred to the actual spoon used for stirring tea, which varied significantly in size from household to household.
+Think about it: initially, it referred to the actual spoon used for stirring tea, which varied significantly in size from household to household.
 This lack of standardization made precise recipe replication challenging.

 Standardization Efforts